Summary ꙳ Objectives

 Spend the next 20 minutes peeping into the hidden life of trees, listening to Dr. Simard's fascinating story of her work and discoveries.
 And learn about what we can do to help our forests and prepare them and us for climate change...

 About Suzanne Simard: Dr. Simard is a professor of forest ecology at the University of British Columbia's Department of Forest and Conservation Sciences, and has conducted and published hundreds of experiments in forests.
 Her groundbreaking research has uncovered complex underground communication networks of trees.
 These dense webs are nurtured by mother trees, better known as hub trees, that send messages and carbon through nodes and links to younger trees.
 These interlinking fungal highways connect hundreds of plant species and increase the resiliency of the whole community.
 One remarkable discovery made by Simard is that mother trees recognize their kin.
 They even send them additional carbon and information.
 Deforestation and logging practices threaten these remarkable ecosystems.
 Despite replanting efforts, forests require a complexity of species to survive.

 "Take me to the Trees!"...

 Everywhere, trees are prime signs that there's wildlife around you.
-They provide food, shelter and building material, clean our air, and cool down our cities.
-They provide so much for to us but also to all the insects and animals that live around.
+They provide food, shelter, and building material, clean our air, and cool down our cities.
+They provide so much for us but also to all the insects and animals that live around us.
 We invite you to discover your wildlife community through the lenses of the trees living right next door to you.

 Of the tasks below, go only as far and as often as you want to or can.
 Invite a neighbor, a friend, and learn together about your community of trees.